Patient gown: Dignity Giving Suit

 Birmingham Children's Hospital in England introduced the polyester/cotton Dignity Giving Suit in March 2013, after 18 months of work.
 Patients and health care professionals liked the suits with Velcro fasteners on the seams.
 Other area hospitals were interested.
 Adults wanted the gowns to be made for them as well as children.

 Janice Fredrickson

 A design patented in 2014 by Janice Fredrickson had a side opening and sleeve openings, and could be put on without the patient sitting up.
 One version had pockets for telemetry wires and for drainage bags.
 It was suggested that different colors be used for different patients, such as those at risk of falling.

 Model G design

 In 2015, Henry Ford Health System of Detroit was working on its own design, similar to a bathrobe with cotton blend.
 In tests, patients liked the new design.
 But any update was likely to cost more, as well as harder to take care of.
 The Model G design, to be made by Carhartt of Michigan, used snaps on the front and shoulders.

+KickIt adaptive design

+In 2020, Cindy Trice, a cervical cancer survivor, designed KickIt to offer alternative clothing options that prioritize comfort and ease of access during medical care.
+After multiple hospitalizations with uncomfortable catheters, chemotherapy and radiation therapy, she conceptualized the idea of snap sleeves up the hospital gown arm, extending that feature beyond hospital gowns to hospital pajamas as well.